As COVID-19 mask debate rages on, retailers reluctantly take brunt of enforcement

-Some Minnesotans may be loosening their own rules of when to where a mask, if at all, to help stem the spread of COVID-19.
+Some Minnesotans may be loosening their own rules about when to wear a mask, if at all, to help stem the spread of COVID-19.
 But retailers are staying firm with theirs, and some municipalities are joining them.

 At the Menards in Maplewood, a large sign secured to a tarp informs customers that masks are required to shop at the home improvement store.